bluem-development/bluem-php/README.md

 #### CustomerName
 Include a customer name.
 #### AttentionOf
-Include a customer title or name of person to be addressed
+Include a customer title or name of person to be addressed.

 #### Salutation
-Include a customer title or name of person to be saluted
+Include a customer title or name of person to be saluted.

 #### CustomerAddressLine1
 Include a first part of an address of the customer.